 Different departments were joined together with Sadr Anjuman Ahmadiyya (central executive body of the Community) in 1926 and Mufti Sadiq served as Head of Foreign Affairs, and later as Head of General Affairs, sometimes supervising both divisions.
 He also continued to pursue writing and public speaking.
 He writes and publishes the controversial book, “Zikr-e-Habeeb”, wherein many details of MGA’s life are accidentally revealed.
 In this book, he also helped to change MGA’s year of birth from 1839 to 1835.

 He was sent to Ceylon (now Sri Lanka) in 1927.
 Mufti Sadiq returned to Qadian on November 6, 1927, after completing his mission in Ceylon.
 He then visited several cities in India (including Kinanoor Cant., Paingadi, Calicut, Bengalore, Calcutta, Brahman Barhya, Dacca, Rangpur) at the direction of Khalifatul Masih II for Tabligh purposes.

-he visited Karachi and Calcutta.
-He traveled to Sri Lanka once again to introduce the teachings of True Islam.
+He visited Karachi and Calcutta.
+He traveled to Sri Lanka once again to introduce the teachings of Qadianat.

 He was sent to the tomb of Yuz Asaf and wrote a book about it.

 He became Private Secretary to Khalifatul Masih II in 1935.
 He conducted the Nikah ceremony of Khalifatul Masih II with Syedah Maryam Siddiqa on September 30, 1935, and delivered a faith-inspiring address at the time.

 He retired himself from the day-to-day duties of Sadr Anjuman in 1937 because of ill health but continued to render religious services as usual.

 He migrated to Lahore from Qadian with the Khalifa and then later to Rawbah.